 These Illegal streams are extremely harmful to rightsholders and broadcasters and their existence results in a loss in sales and is detrimental to their brand reputation.

-Whilst consumers may benefit from enjoying the broadcast free of charge, they are often viewing a far inferior quality stream, and more concerningly unaware of the dangers.
+Whilst consumers may enjoy pirate streams free of charge, they are often viewing a far inferior quality stream, and more concerningly unaware of the dangers.
 These illegal broadcasts leave them wide open to a variety of risks including viruses, spyware, spam, the theft of personal data or even their payment details.

-But just how big is the problem of piracy in live events?
+But just how big is the problem of pirate streaming in live events?

 At Smart Live Protection we support broadcasters and rightsholders across the globe.
 In fact, we have either monitored or protected more than 750 live events since January 2019.
 National events include the English Premier League (EPL), the Copa Del Rey in Spain, the Indian Premier League cricket (IPL) and various football league and cup matches throughout South America.
 During this time, we have also covered events at an international level including the Champions League, Formula 1, NFL, NBA, Roland Garros and the British Open.